nest-desktop/nest-desktop/docs/deployer/deploy-insite.rst

   For more information about Insite, please read the `documentation <https://vrgrouprwth.github.io/insite/>`__.

-First get the configuration file for Docker Compose to start NEST Desktop and Insite:
+First, get the configuration file for Docker Compose to start NEST Desktop and Insite:

 .. code-block:: bash

   wget https://raw.githubusercontent.com/nest-desktop/nest-desktop/main/docker-compose-insite.yml docker-compose.yml

-Next, start services of NEST Desktop and Insite including NEST Module and Access Node.
+Next, start the services of NEST Desktop and Insite including NEST Module and Access Node.
 For more information about Docker Compose, please read the :doc:`documentation <deploy-docker-compose>`.

 .. code-block:: bash